 While you might not be crunching numbers yet, it does force you to analyse the profit model and numbers as part of the design process.

-The business model concept has three fundamental elements:
+The process has three fundamental stages:

 - How to produce value – produce something (product or service) that offers value to a customer segment.